ultimate271/notes/dastoyevsky/brothers01.05.md

 complete self‐control but to the most Satanic pride, that is, to bondage and not to freedom.

+### Of the elder Zossima in particular, who Alexey is fond of
 The elder Zossima was sixty‐five.
 He came of a family of landowners, had been in the army in early youth, and served in the Caucasus as an officer.
 He had, no doubt, impressed Alyosha by some peculiar quality of his soul.